smhurf/lewagon_challenges/05-ML/05-Model-Tuning/02-Regularization/README.md

-In this exercice, your will:
+In this exercise, your will:
 - Optimize the regularization penalty of a Lasso classification model
 - Use the optimal model as a feature selection tool